ChameleonCloud/docs/source/technical/daypass.rst

    :alt: An image showing the sharing fields for reproducibility requests
    :figclass: screenshot

-After these items are saved, an allocation request is automatically made.
+After these items are saved, a reproducibility allocation request is automatically made under your PI's name.
 Your artifact should now appear with a "Request Daypass" button below the "Launch" button.
-The "Launch" button will not appear for users that are not a member in an active Chameleon project.
+The "Launch" button will not appear for users that are not a member of an active Chameleon project.

 Requesting a Daypass
 --------------------

-When you select "Request Daypass", you will be taken a form where you are asked to submit your name, institution, and a reason why you want to reproduce the artifact.
-The goal of this form is to explain to the PI why you are interested in reproducing the artifact, as the PI is still responsible for overseeing the proper use of Chameleon resources, and the PI may be a stranger to you.
+When another researcher wishes to reproduce your artifact (or when you wish to do so for another's artifact), selecting "Request Daypass" will display a form asking for a name, institution, and the reason for reproducing the artifact.
+For artifacts under your project/allocation, this gives you oversight and discretion as to who you grant access to, as ultimately you're responsible for usage under your allocation (including reproducibility allocations).
+For artifacts you wish to explore, it gives you the chance to reach out to the project owners and explain why you are interested in their work.

 .. figure:: daypass/request_daypass_button.png
    :alt: An image showing the "Request Daypass" button